coleifer/peewee/docs/peewee/models.rst

 The three fields devoted to working with dates and times have special properties which allow access to things like the year, month, hour, etc.

-:py:class:`DateField` has properties for:
+:class:`DateField` has properties for:

 * ``year``
 * ``month``
 * ``day``

-:py:class:`TimeField` has properties for:
+:class:`TimeField` has properties for:

 * ``hour``
 * ``minute``
 * ``second``

-:py:class:`DateTimeField` has all of the above.
+:class:`DateTimeField` has all of the above.

 These properties can be used just like any other expression.
 Let's say we have an events calendar and want to highlight all the days in the current month that